Your post-lockdown charity strategy guide

 Some supporters are eager to jump back into face-to-face activities right away, while others are most comfortable connecting to events virtually.

 Whichever category a supporter falls into, Good Thyngs accommodates different levels of donor needs.
 All the virtual fundraising strategies you’ve developed so far continue to be more relevant than ever.

-The difference is, your virtual ideas will go hand-in-hand with in-person fundraising.
+The difference is, that your virtual ideas will go hand-in-hand with in-person fundraising.
 By utilising both, you can reach as many people as possible.